ruthhtur/ruthhtur/source/projects.html.md

 ## Research

-### Dropbox research
+### Dropbox design research
-Operated as an embedded researcher on a cross-functional design team, striving to be inclusive, collaborative, and extremely communicative.
-Projects include:

-* __Web feature concept testing__
-  To be updated soon
+Embedded in an interdisciplinary design team, facilitated research from fieldwork to design sprints to surveys:

+* __Dropbox Desktop Client__
+  Conducted concept tests, facilitated design sprints, ran surveys, and in-context interviews to prioritize features for Dropbox on desktop; with a cross-functional team including designers, PMs, and writers.

+* __Dropbox Recents__
+  Conducted concept testing with paper and interactive prototypes, ran surveys to measure people's goals on dropbox.com, and contributed actively to product and feature strategy.

+  <a href="mailto:ruthhtur@gmail.com?subject=Dropbox project examples">Examples available upon request.</a>

-### HipChat research
+### HipChat design research
 Worked on HipChat research intermittently from June 2014-present; worked cross-functionally with PMs, designers, engineers, Voice of the Customer, and data analysts.